avinashdpi/markdown-portfolio/_includes/04-lists.md

--i love chocolates
+- i love chocolates
--i love to learn new things
+- i love to learn new things
--i like cookies
+- i like cookies
--i like natural fruits
+- i like natural fruits